National

 Here’s what Texans should know about hantavirus after cruise ship outbreak

-While the illness is considered rare, Texas has also reported hantavirus cases over the years, with 49 cases documented in the state since 1993, according to the Centers for Disease Control and Prevention.
+While the illness is considered rare, Texas has reported hantavirus cases over the years, with 49 cases documented in the state since 1993, according to the Centers for Disease Control and Prevention.

 Here’s what Texans should know.